cfinn8822/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>

-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This demonstration will be a continuation of the osticket-prereqs This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />